Roger Murtaugh: Lethal Weapon (1987)

 Murtaugh is a cynical homicide detective and family man.
 He was a lieutenant of the 173rd Airborne Brigade in the U.S. Army, and served in the Vietnam War.
 He joined the Los Angeles Police Department in 1967 and celebrates his 50th birthday at the start of Lethal Weapon.
 He has begun to consider retirement, hence his catchphrase, "I'm too old for this shit".
 He is partnered with "loose cannon" and fellow Vietnam War veteran Martin Riggs (Mel Gibson) to investigate a suspected suicide of the daughter of one of Murtaugh's closest friends.
 Though the two initially hate each other, Murtaugh begins to sympathize with Riggs when Riggs saves his life.
-After Murtaugh discovers that his close friend from the Vietnam War, Michael Hunsaker, has been laundering the profits from a heroin-trafficking cartel, he confronts Hunsaker and learns the details of the organization before Mr. Joshua (Gary Busey), the cartel's primary henchman, assassinates Hunsaker.
+After Murtaugh discovers that his close friend from the Vietnam War, Michael Hunsaker, has been laundering the profits from a heroin-trafficking cartel, he confronts Hunsaker and learns the details of the organization before Mr. Joshua (Gary Busey), the cartel's primary henchman, kills Hunsaker.
 The cartel kidnaps Murtaugh's older daughter, Rianne, in an attempt to make Murtaugh reveal what Hunsaker told him.
 Murtaugh and Riggs plan an ambush, which fails.
 The cartel tortures Murtaugh, and threatens to torture Rianne as well, until Riggs rescues them.
 He manages to kill General McAllister, the head of the cartel, by shooting the driver of his car, causing a bus-versus-car crash and a gigantic explosion.
 He supports Riggs as he fights and arrests Mr. Joshua, and then he and Riggs kill Joshua when he attempts to shoot Riggs.
 By the end of the film, he has forgone retirement and accepted Riggs into his family.